poac-dev/poac/docs/why-poac.md

 ---
-layout: default
-title: 2.
-Why Poac?
+title: Why Poac?
 ---

+# Why Poac?

 C++ is often considered a complex language and unconsciously avoided by many.
 The absence of a definitive package manager and the unfamiliar syntax of build systems like [CMake](https://cmake.org) make it seem difficult to set up a C++ environment, leaving people hesitant.